 The Cultural Arts department plans and implements all aspects of the museum’s programs calendar.
 In collaboration with other NMAI departments, Smithsonian museums, Washington, D.C., embassies, and national and international Native American communities, NMAI programs support and enhance the museum by bringing in Native artisans and cultural demonstrators to share the cultures of diverse Indigenous peoples of the Western Hemisphere with the museum’s visitors.
 Cultural Arts interns learn about Native cultures, the history and mission of the museum, and details of museum programming, from research and outreach to documentation and implementation, within a team-oriented environment.
 Cultural Arts interns engage with artists and museum visitors to share what they learn about the history and ongoing activities of the museum, and learn program operations, develop logical solutions for hands-on activities, and archive Cultural Arts program records.

-The Cultural Interpreter (CI) Program promotes interest in American Indian heritage, culture, history, and the NMAI’s collection by delivering interpretive programs such as tours, demonstrations, and hands-on activities for visitors.
-Interns in the CI program work with the CI Education Teaching Collection Team to develop, plan, and archive teaching lessons and research cultural objects.
-Research benefits the development of family activity products that will be tested with the public.
-Interns gain experience working with hands-on activities and other similar interpretation venues, and researching and developing working documents to be used in training and facilitation for staff and future volunteers.
-Interns also develop a “cultural presentation” on a community and present it to Education staff.
+The Cultural Interpreter (CI) Program promotes interest in American Indian heritage, culture, history, and the NMAI's collection by delivering interpretive programs to the visiting public with an emphasis on serving K–12 school audiences.
+Interns in the CI program will assist in the research, testing, and development of dynamic and engaging school programs for the public.
+Interns gain experience in museum education practices, interpreting Native cultures, utilizing a handling collection, and researching and developing working documents to be used in training and facilitation for staff and future volunteers.

 Interns in Development assist staff in the daily operations of national-level fundraising, and learn to work with the museum’s fundraising database, PANDA.
 Interns learn how to conduct research for prospective donors and grants, and assist in developing solicitation plans for exhibitions, festivals, educational programs, and endowments.
 Interns also learn about NMAI outreach initiatives to Native communities across the Americas, and about special projects.